 In December 2023, the FASB issued ASU 2023-09, ASC Topic 740, Income Taxes: Improvements to Income Tax Disclosures, which requires disaggregated information about a reporting entity's effective tax rate reconciliation as well as information on income taxes paid.
 ASU 2023-09 is effective for fiscal years beginning after December 15, 2024, with early adoption permitted.
-The Company is continuing to evaluate the impact of adopting this new guidance but does not expect it to have a material impact on the Company's financial position or results of operations.
+The Company is currently evaluating the impact that the updated standard will have on its financial statement disclosures.